-In this class, students will participate in various kinds of poetry writing activities, be introduced to internationally-known contemporary poets, and critique one another's work via the workshop process.
-Students will also learn manuscript format, become familiar with publishing markets, be introduced to prosody, prepare a writing portfolio, and participate in a public student poetry reading.
+In this class, students will participate in various kinds of poetry writing activities, be introduced to internationallyknown contemporary poets, and critique one another's A survey of the literature of the Native American from manuscript format, become familiar with publishing markets, be introduced to prosody, prepare a writing portfolio, and participate in a public student poetry reading.
+This class is only offered in the spring semester.